EgilDankel/DefenderGithubCheck/README.md

 <b> 2 - GitHub repositories should have Dependabot scanning enabled.</b><br>

 Impact: Medium
 GitHub sends Dependabot alerts when it detects vulnerabilities in code dependencies that affect repositories.
 A vulnerability is a problem in a project's code that could be exploited to damage the confidentiality, integrity, or availability of the project or other projects that use its code.
 Vulnerabilities vary in type, severity, and method of attack.
-When code depends on a package that has a security vulnerability, this vulnerable dependency can cause a range of problems.
+When code depends on a package that has a security vulnerability, this vulnerable dependency can cause a range of problems.<br>

-<b> 3 - GitHub repositories should have Secret scanning enabled. </b><br>
+</b>3 - GitHub repositories should have Secret scanning enabled. </b><br>

 Impact: High
 GitHub scans repositories for known types of secrets, to prevent fraudulent use of secrets that were accidentally committed to repositories.
 Secret scanning will scan the entire Git history on all branches present in the GitHub repository for any secrets.
 Examples of secrets are tokens and private keys that a service provider can issue for authentication.
 If a secret is checked into a repository, anyone who has read access to the repository can use the secret to access the external service with those privileges.
 Secrets should be stored in a dedicated, secure location outside the repository for the project.